 Bing & Ruth’s new album ‘Species’ will come out on July 17th 2020.

-New song and video ‘I Had No Dream’ is out now.
+New song and video ‘The Pressure of this Water’ is out now.

 Find all links to tour dates and to buy the record at the links to left.